-In this section, we provide details for the experiments in \Cref{sec:experiments}.
-In \Cref{app:exp-details:set-expansion}, we discuss the implementation details of the set-expansion policy.
-Then in \Cref{app:exp-details:rb-examples-details}, we provide additional details of some performance comparison experiments in \Cref{sec:experiments}, including the simulation settings and the definitions of the MDPs.
-Next, in \Cref{app:exp-details:commonness}, we comment on the details of the experiments in \Cref{sec:experiments:non-ugap-is-common} which investigate the probability that a random RB instance violates GAP.
-Finally, in \Cref{sec:experiments:se-vs-id}, we conduct an additional experiment illustrating a difference between the behaviors of the set-expansion policy and the ID policy.
+In this appendix, we provide details for the experiments in \Cref{sec:experiments}.
+In Appendix~\ref{app:exp-details:set-expansion}, we discuss the implementation details of the set-expansion policy.
+Then in Appendix~\ref{app:exp-details:rb-examples-details}, we provide additional details of some performance comparison experiments in \Cref{sec:experiments}, including the simulation settings and the definitions of the MDPs.
+Next, in Appendix~\ref{app:exp-details:commonness}, we comment on the details of the experiments in \Cref{sec:experiments:non-ugap-is-common} which investigate the probability that a random RB instance violates GAP.
+In Appendix~\ref{app:exp-details:dense-reward}, we investigate the effect of dense reward functions on the commonness of non-GAP instances and the performance of the index policies on the non-GAP instances.
+Finally, in Appendix~\ref{app:experiments:se-vs-id}, we conduct an additional experiment to investigate the differences between the set-expansion policy and the ID policy.